How to Estimate Your Paycheck Before You Get Paid

 - Post-tax deductions (Roth 401(k), garnishments, union dues)

 Understanding each layer helps you predict your paycheck with reasonable accuracy and identify opportunities to adjust your withholding or deductions if your take-home pay is too low or too high.
+It also helps you read your pay stub correctly, which is the only document that shows you what really happened versus what you expected.

 Federal Income Tax Withholding

 Federal income tax is typically the largest single deduction from your paycheck.
 The amount withheld depends on your filing status, the information on your W-4 form, and the federal tax brackets in effect for the current year.
+Withholding is not the same as your tax bill: it is your employer's best estimate of what you will owe, sent to the IRS in installments.
+Your actual liability is reconciled when you file your return.

 The U.S. uses a progressive tax system, meaning different portions of your income are taxed at different rates.
 For example, a single filer earning $60,000 does not pay 22% on the entire amount.
 Instead, the first portion is taxed at 10%, the next portion at 12%, and only the income above certain thresholds is taxed at 22%.
+The top rate that applies to your last dollar is your marginal rate; the blended rate across all your income is your effective rate, and the effective rate is almost always lower than the marginal rate.

 Your employer uses IRS Publication 15-T and your W-4 to estimate how much federal tax to withhold each pay period.
 Key factors include: